jlamprou/Infini-Attention/README.md

 Turing Machines are abstract computational models that can simulate any algorithm.
 NTMs, introduced by Google DeepMind, incorporate Turing Machine-like properties into neural networks.
 NTMs have an external memory matrix and a controller that learns to read from and write to the memory using attention mechanisms.

 ## Latest Updates:
+- Changed the use of SegmentedDataset class for segmentation to a segmented collation fn to fix batching
 - Updated InfiniAttention module:
   - Changed memory M_z to a buffer for improved efficiency
   - Implemented reset_memory() function to zero out M and z tensors after processing all segments